 - Ranch dressing

-- This is a little out there but my Gooey White Queso Cheese Dip is also really tasty with these gluten free fish sticks!
+- This is a little out there, but my Gooey White Queso Cheese Dip is also really tasty with these gluten free fish sticks!

 If you are looking for another kid-friendly recipe, try these Gluten Free Pigs In A Blanket too!
+Serve with this easy gluten free pasta salad.

 Tips and Recipe FAQ:

 Yes!
 You can easily use a gluten free panko.
-Add ⅓ cup panko, ¼ cup grated parmesan, and ½ tsp garlic powder to a bowl and mix.
+Add ⅓ cup panko, ¼ cup grated parmesan, and ½ teaspoon garlic powder to a bowl and mix.
 Add salt and pepper to taste and use this instead of pork rinds.

 I love to use a mild white fish to make my fish sticks.
 Cod and tilapia are my favorites because they hold together well.